Blog

 Amanda Carver

 There’s a natural curiosity among emerging therapists to explore what it means to “show up” authentically in the therapy room.
-Self-disclosure can feel like a shortcut to connection—a way to bridge the gap between therapist and client, especially when the therapist is still forming their professional identity.
-But this eagerness can sometimes lead to blurred boundaries or disclosures which serve the therapist more than the client.
+Self-disclosure can feel like an accelerant to connection—a way to bridge the gap between therapist and client, especially when the therapist is still forming their professional identity.
+But this eagerness can sometimes lead to blurred boundaries or disclosures which can unintentionally serve the therapist more than the client.
 It’s not about policing vulnerability—it’s about cultivating discernment.

 It is hard not to engage in self-disclosure—we are human beings with rich histories and personal stories.
 We feel deeply for clients and empathize.
-We so badly want to hop in and talk about our shared experiences.
+This impulse is human, and part of why training emphasizes discernment.

 This is the paradox of the therapeutic relationship: we are trained to be present, attuned, and empathic—but also to hold back.
 When a client shares something that resonates deeply with our own story, it’s almost instinctual to say, “Me too.”
-That impulse comes from a place of care, but if we act on it too quickly, we risk centering ourselves in the therapeutic conversation.
+That impulse comes from a place of care, but if we act on it too quickly, we risk centering ourselves in the therapeutic conversation, which is a risk in any therapeutic relationship if we’re not mindful.”.
 The challenge is to stay grounded in the client’s narrative, even when our own is echoing loudly in the background.

 Even when the themes overlap—grief, trauma, identity—the meaning they make may be entirely different.
 If we jump in with our own story, we risk unintentionally overshadowing or invalidating their perspective when it doesn’t match our own.
 What feels like connection to us can land as disconnection for them.